Mortal Kombat (2011 video game): Plot

 Shao Kahn is healed by Quan Chi, at which point the two realms enter into an alliance.
 Quan Chi also revives and brainwashes Shao Kahn's long-dead wife, Sindel.
 In doing so, the ward that prevents Shao Kahn's physical access to Earthrealm is nullified and a full-scale invasion is now possible.
 Raiden saves Johnny Cage from certain death by slaying the centaurian Motaro.
 Joined by police officers Stryker and former Black Dragon member Kabal, the Earthrealm fighters attempt to stop Kahn's invasion.
 Kintaro severely burns Kabal but he is revived by Kano, which greatly increases Kabal's speed.
 Kahn dramatically enhances Sindel's power by sacrificing Tsung, taking the souls he has stolen for centuries and infusing them into Sindel.

 Raiden and Liu Kang travel to appeal to the Elder Gods, requesting they stop Shao Kahn's invasion.
 The Elder Gods refuse, saying that Kahn's invasion does not violate their laws, and that only attempting to merge Earthrealm into Outworld (without winning a Mortal Kombat tournament) would be a violation.

 While Raiden and Liu Kang are away, Sindel leads an Outworlder attack on the heroes.
-In the battle, many of the assembled warriors are killed by Sindel, and Kitana is brutally beaten.
-Before Sindel can kill her, Nightwolf intervenes and sacrifices himself in order to kill her.
+During the ensuing battle, Jax, Jade, Sub-Zero, Kabal, Stryker and Smoke are easily defeated and killed by Sindel, and Kitana is brutally beaten.
+Before Sindel can kill Kitana, Nightwolf intervenes and sacrifices himself in order to kill Sindel.
 Raiden and Liu Kang return soon after, and Kitana dies of her wounds after sharing her final words with Liu Kang, leaving Johnny Cage and Sonya Blade as the only survivors, but both of them are too injured to continue fighting.

-Raiden attempts to ally with Quan Chi, offering the souls of the deceased heroes as payment.
-Quan Chi declines, and reveals he already has possession of the heroes' souls and has turned them into undead "revenants".
-Quan Chi's words make Raiden realize that "He must win" refers to Shao Kahn himself; should Kahn conquer Earthrealm without victory in Mortal Kombat, the Elder Gods will punish him.
+Raiden attempts to ally with Quan Chi, offering the souls of the deceased heroes as payment (and his own soul if he dies).
+Quan Chi declines, and reveals he already has possession of the heroes' souls, promised to him by Shao Kahn in exchange for his allegiance to the emperor, and has turned them into undead "revenants".
+Quan Chi's words make the dismayed Raiden realize that "He must win" refers to Shao Kahn himself; should Kahn conquer Earthrealm without victory in Mortal Kombat, the Elder Gods will punish him.
 Liu Kang, angered by the seemingly pointless deaths of their allies, blames Raiden and goes to attack Shao Kahn alone.
-Raiden tries to stop Liu Kang, but ends up accidentally killing him when Liu Kang's fire mixes with Raiden's lightning, burning Liu Kang alive.
+Raiden tries to stop Liu Kang, but accidentally kills him when Liu Kang's fire mixes with Raiden's lightning, burning Liu Kang alive.
 Overcome with guilt, Raiden surrenders to Shao Kahn, at which point, the Elder Gods intervene, imbuing Raiden with their power, which he then uses to defeat and kill Shao Kahn for violating the Mortal Kombat code.